Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Additional Evaluation Details

-\section{Computational Resources}
+\subsection{Computational Resources}

-All gridsearches and evaluations for deep experiments were conducted on (1) desktop computers with two Nvidia RTX 2080 Ti GPUs, Intel i9-9900X @ 3.50GHz CPU, 62GB RAM, running Ubuntu 20.04, and (2) two server machines with four Nvidia V100 GPUs, Intel Xeon Platinum 8160 @ 2.10GHz CPU, 503GB RAM, running CentOS Linux 7 OS.
-The speedtest for varying ensemble sizes reported in \Cref{tab:ensemble_size_speedtest} has been conducted on the desktop computer.
-For experiments, we use Python 3.9.13 with PyTorch 1.12.1, and NumPy 1.23.3.
+All experiments were conducted on (1) desktop computers with two Nvidia RTX 2080 Ti GPUs, Intel i9-9900X @ 3.50GHz CPU, 62GB RAM, running Ubuntu 20.04, (2) two server machines with four Nvidia V100 GPUs, Intel Xeon Platinum 8160 @ 2.10GHz CPU, 503GB RAM, running CentOS Linux 7 OS, and (3) one server machine with Nvidia RTX A4500 GPUs, an AMD EPYC 7763 CPU with 64 cores at up to 3.6GHz, 1TB RAM, running Ubuntu 22.04.
+The speedtest for varying ensemble sizes reported in \Cref{tab:emax:ensemble_size_speedtest} has been conducted on the desktop computer (1).